-The failure of motorists to detect and recognize scooters in traffic is the predominating cause of automobile/scooter accidents.
+• The failure of motorists to detect and recognize scooters in traffic is the predominating cause of automobile/scooter accidents.
 Many accidents have been caused by an automobile driver who did not see the scooter.
 Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident.

 Therefore:

-• Wear a brightly colored jacket.

-• Use extra caution when you are approaching and passing

-through intersections, since intersections are the most likely places for scooter accidents to occur.
+- Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for scooter accidents to occur. - Ride where other motorists can see you.
+Avoid riding in another motorist's blind spot. - Never maintain a scooter without proper knowledge.
+Contact an authorized scooter dealer to inform you on basic scooter maintenance.
+Certain maintenance can only be carried out by certified staff.

-- Ride where other motorists can see you.
-Avoid riding in another motorist's blind spot. - Many accidents involve inexperienced operators.
+- Many accidents involve inexperienced operators.
 In fact, many operators who have been involved in accidents do not even have a current driver's license. - Make sure that you are qualified and that you only lend your scooter to other qualified operators. - Know your skills and limits.
 Staying within your limits may help you to avoid an accident. - We recommend that you practice riding your scooter where there is no traffic until you have become thoroughly familiar with the scooter and all of its controls. - Many accidents have been caused by error of the scooter operator.
-A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed).
+A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed). - Always obey the speed limit and never travel faster than warranted by road and traffic conditions.